davepollack/nushift/README.md

 All CPU present buffer capabilities that used this graphics capability must be destroyed before destroying this, otherwise `GfxChildCapsNotDestroyed` is returned.

+## Debug Print API

+### DebugPrint

+Arguments: input_shm_cap_id (`u64`).\
+Returns: `0u64`.\
+Errors: `InternalError`, `CapNotFound`, `PermissionDenied`, `DebugPrintDeserializeError`

+Prints a string to the console for debugging purposes.

+The `input_shm_cap_id` cap contains the string in Postcard format.
+That is, it contains a varint-encoded integer representing the length of the following data in bytes, followed by the string data.
+The hypervisor expects the string data portion to be UTF-8.

+An `input_shm_cap_id` cap in either the released or non-released state is accepted.
+The `input_shm_cap_id` cap is not released by this call.

+The console is currently stdout of the Nushift host program.
+For example on Windows, if you double-click nushift.exe, there will be no console that you can see.
+If you run nushift.exe from a command prompt, there will be.

 ## Errors (API)

 ### SyscallError (enum)